 For many of us, offering direct support to refugees is immensely satisfying.
-Although fewer refugees are being admitted to the U.S. for resettlement, there are many recently resettled refugees and asylees already in our communities who can benefit from a helping hand from time to time.
+While fewer refugees are being admitted to the U.S. for resettlement, we have been matching volunteer teams with refugees and asylees already in our communities with short term needs since 2018.

-Helping Hands volunteers provide specific needs or assistance over the short term (typically 2-3 months.)
+Typically, Helping Hands volunteers provide specific needs or assistance over the short term (typically 2-3 months.)
 This may entail providing donated clothing, household items, toiletries, baby and school supplies as well as assistance with medical appointments, language classes, job training/searches, housing searches, guidance on employment or education, and career mentorship.
-Helping Hands volunteers who support a refugee or asylee case are invited to access the Hearts & Homes for Refugees Resource Bank for tips on how to help with housing, employment, health care, furniture and more.
+During this pandemic, the needs are more basic, and even more urgent.
+Helping Hands volunteers who support a refugee or asylee have full access to the Hearts & Homes for Refugees Resource Bank for tips on how to help with housing, employment, health care, furniture and more.

 For questions, send an email to program coordinator Lisa Kiernan: firstname.lastname@example.org.